mouadTaoussi/Capmpingi-employee-reviews/README.md

 7. How do employees' perceptions of job security relate to their overall job satisfaction?
 8. Can we identify any seasonal trends or patterns in employee reviews, considering the "Date" column?

-These questions should provide a good starting point for your data visualization report.
-You can use charts, graphs, and statistical analysis to answer these questions and gain insights into employee reviews at Capgemini.
+These questions should provide a good starting point for our data visualization report.
+We can use charts, graphs, and statistical analysis to answer these questions and gain insights into employee reviews at Capgemini.